-Measuring utilization is emerging as a crucial indicator of efficiency and total cost of ownership (TCO) for vehicles.
+Measuring commercial vehicle and fleet utilization is emerging as a crucial indicator of efficiency and total cost of ownership (TCO) for vehicles.

-Vehicle tracking systems provide comprehensive utilization reports that give you all the necessary data to make informed decisions about your vehicles and assets.
+GPS tracking devices and related systems provide comprehensive utilization reports that give you all the necessary data to make informed decisions about your vehicles and assets.
 It might translate into a need for right-sizing your fleet, or simply improving your vehicle efficiency.

 6. Driver Behavior Monitoring